 Leo Bloom: Let's assume, just for the moment, that you are a dishonest man.

-Leo Bloom: You raised $2 thousand more than it actually took to produce your latest play.
+Leo Bloom: You raised $2,000 more than you needed to produce your last play.

-Max Bialystock: So what did it get me? *I'm wearing a CARDBOARD BELT*!
+Max Bialystock: So what?
+What did it get me? *I'm wearing a CARDBOARD BELT*!

 Leo Bloom: Well, that's where you made your mistake: you didn't go all the way.
-If you were a truly bold criminal, you could've raised a *million* dollars.
+You see, if you were a truly bold criminal, you could've raised a million.

-Max Bialystock: But "Girl in the Golden Vest" cost only sixty grand to produce.
+Max Bialystock: But the play cost me only $60,000 to produce!